MicrosoftDocs/dynamics365smb-docs/financials/about-languages.md

 ---
 # Languages of the [!INCLUDE[d365fin](includes/d365fin_md.md)] Docs
 The Help content for the core functionality in [!INCLUDE[d365fin](includes/d365fin_md.md)] publishes to the Microsoft Docs site and available in a number of different languages.
-If you access the docs from the inside [!INCLUDE[d365fin](includes/d365fin_md.md)], the content will display in your language.
+If you access the docs from inside [!INCLUDE[d365fin](includes/d365fin_md.md)], the content will display in your language.
 If a particular page is not available in your language yet, it will be shown in English.

 ## How Do I Change the Language?
 It's simple - scroll to the bottom of the browser window and choose the globe symbol in the bottom left corner.